A Chemical Approach for Profiling Intracellular AKT Signaling Dynamics from Single Cells.

 Institute for Systems Biology

 Shao, Shiqun; Li, Zhonghan; Cheng, Hanjun; Wang, Siwen; Perkins, Nicole G; Sarkar, Priyanka; Wei, Wei; and Xue, Min, "A Chemical Approach for Profiling Intracellular AKT Signaling Dynamics from Single Cells."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 770.